lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 1. Deployment of the `DelegationFactory`, establishing the general-purpose on-chain delegation infrastructure (KDF).
 2. An update to the `DepositSecurityModule` contract to verify guardian signatures via the guardian's ERC-1271 `DelegationContract.isValidSignature`, so that Council guardians can operate behind KDF delegation contracts.
-3. Modifications to the Oracle and Council daemons to support operating behind delegation contracts.
+3. Modifications to the Oracle and Council daemons' off-chain code to support operating behind delegation contracts.

 ### Rationale